EyasuTeshome/shifttracker/job-search/review-your-networking-plan-and-set-smart-goals.md

 Read [“How to network: a guide for remote software developers and engineers”](https://arc.dev/developer-blog/how-to-network-as-remote-developer/) for some new ideas about networking.

-**Refresh your understanding of what networks are and the different ways to build a network.**
+**Refresh your understanding of what you learned in the Core Program about networks and the different ways to build a network.**

 - [Defining Networking: What networking is and what it is not](https://github.com/microverseinc/curriculum-professional-skills/blob/main/community/defining-networking-what-networking-is-and-what-it-is-not.md)
 - [LinkedIn Networking: How to network successfully on LinkedIn](https://microverse.zendesk.com/hc/en-us/articles/360050721094-How-can-I-network-successfully-on-LinkedIn-)